LedgerInvesting/bayesblend/README.md

 # BayesBlend

-BayesBlend provides an easy to use interface for Bayesian model averaging and Bayesian stacking.
-The core functionality is devided into two classes:
+BayesBlend provides an easy-to-use interface for Bayesian model averaging and Bayesian stacking.
+The core functionality is divided into two classes:

 - `Draws`
 - `BayesBlendModel`